Military-Vehicle-Detection/buildroot-rk3588/README.md

 ```

+## How to flash image
+TODO: need to update

+## How to use SDK
+TODO: need to update

-TODO: need to make full instructions: rebuild, flash image, add new package for build
+## How to add new packages for build image
+TODO: need to update